 Disney World bar crawls are a thing these days.

 It’s certainly not an activity to bring the kids along.
-However, if you are over 21, then bar crawls around Disney World may be your idea of fun.
+However, if you are over 21, then bar crawls around Disney World might be your idea of fun.

 One popular bar crawl is referred to as “Drinking Around the World.”